 - 1. Potentiometric titration of KI vs KMnO4 solution. - 2.
 Potentiometric titration of Fe(II) vs Ce(IV). - 3.
 To obtain the absorption spectra of colored complexes, verification of Beer's law and estimation of metal ions in solution using spectrophotometer. - 4.
 Spectrophotometric titration of FeSO4 against KMnO4. - 5.
 Adsorption of acetic acid on charcoal - 6.
 Adsorption of Oxalic acid on activated charcoal - 7.
-Conductometric determination of degree of hydrolysis and hydrolysis constant of aniline hydrochloride

-- 8. Determination of dissociation constant of weak acid by potentiometric method - 9.
-Potentiometric determination of equivalent weight and K_a for a weak acid.
+Potentiometric determination of available chlorine in bleaching powder. - 8.
+Determination of dissociation constant of weak acid by conductance method - 9.
+Conductometric determination of equivalent weight and K_a for a weak acid.